Qiskit/qiskit-ibmq-provider/.github/CONTRIBUTING.rst

 Release cycle
 ~~~~~~~~~~~~~

-From time to time, we will release brand new versions of Qiskit Terra.
+From time to time, we will release brand new versions of the package.
 These
 are well-tested versions of the software.

 When the time for a new release has come, we will: